 Characteristics of random image noise

-Luminance noise presents as fluctuations in the tonal intensity of the noise pattern and is likened to film-grain by many photographers.
-Chrominance noise presents as fluctuations in the hues of the noise pattern.
+Chrominance Noise: This presents as fluctuations in the hues of the noise pattern.
 Chrominance noise is unique to digital photography as there’s nothing analogous in film, and is commonly considered undesirable.
 The chief cause of chrominance noise is the difference in light transmission between the three colours of the colour filter array found on image sensors.

 Noise reduction

-Reducing luminance and chrominance noise.
-When editing images on a personal computer, some software applications allow users to separate luminance and chrominance noise reduction into discrete processes.
+Reducing Luminance and Chrominance Noise: When editing images on a personal computer, some software applications allow users to separate luminance and chrominance noise reduction into discrete processes.
 Luminance noise is generally more challenging to reduce, and the process tends to smooth out the detail in high-frequency patterns, such as those of fabrics, fur, and hair.
-Small to medium amounts of chrominance noise is generally straightforward to remedy on a personal computer.
+Small to medium amounts of chrominance noise are generally straightforward to remedy on a personal computer.
 Although colour noise reduction does not have a significant adverse impact on textures, it will decrease the fine spatial resolution of colours.

-Dark frame subtraction, or long-exposure noise reduction, reduces fixed-pattern noise caused by long exposures.
-Immediately following a long-exposure, the camera takes a second and equally long “exposure” with the shutter closed.
+Dark Frame Subtraction: Also known as long-exposure noise reduction, this reduces fixed-pattern noise caused by long exposures.
+Immediately following a long exposure, the camera takes a second and equally long “exposure” with the shutter closed.
 The process records an image of the prevailing dark and read noise patterns and automatically subtracts it from the previous photograph.
 Dark frame subtraction must be implemented manually when shooting photos in RAW format.